frankframework/frank-manual/docs/source/testing/larva/stubbing.rst

 Stubbing
 ========

+This section starts the case study announced at the end of :ref:`testingLarva` and it introduces the concept of stubbing.

 Problem description
 -------------------

-In this section you study the most important concepts of Larva, namely stubbing and services.
-The Frank!Framework was designed to support system integration, so we start with a fictive integration problem.
 The Rotterdam Bank is a bank that provides current accounts and savings accounts to their customers.
 The Rotterdam Bank has purchased the Hermes system to send paper statements of account.
 Hermes comes from an external company.
 To the Rotterdam Bank it is very important to have the proper contact information of their relations.
 They have a dedicated department for maintaining this data.
 The department maintains a system called Conscience to make this data available.
 Conscience also needs to be accessed by Hermes, because Hermes includes customer addresses in the statements of account.

 The problem to be solved is that the interfaces of Hermes and Conscience are not compatible.
 When Hermes needs an address, it sends out a RESTful HTTP GET request with a body like the following: